-Member is responsible for and must provide all telephone and other equipment and services necessary to access the Service.
+5. Member is responsible for an must provide an delephone and delephone and services necessary to access the Service.

-6. Member shall pay, in accordance with the provisions of the Billing Option selected by member, any registration or monthly fees, connect time charges, minimum charges and other charges incurred by member or its designated users at the rates in effect for the billing period in which those charges are incurred, including but not limited to charges for any purchases made through the Service and any sur-charges incurred while using any supplemental networks or services other than the Service.
+6. Member shall pay, in accordance with the provisions of the Billing Option selected by member, any registration or monthly fees, connect time charges, minimum charges and other charges incurred by member or its designated users at the rates in effect for the billing period in which those charges are incurred, including but not limited to charges for any purchases made through the Service and any surnot infitted to charges for any purchases made indugit the Service and any successions incurred while using any supplemental networks or services other than the Service.
 Member shall pay all applicable taxes related to use of the Service by member or its designated users.
 Member shall be responsible for all use of the Service accessed through member's or its designated users' password(s).
 Billing detail is available for premium surcharged services.
 All other extended services are accumulated and billed in total on a per session basis.